Integrate GitHub and DockerHub for automatedbuilds of Linux container images

 EXPOSE 80

 Push the Dockerfile along with static content web page to the GitHub repository.
-Initialize the git user name and email address before commiting the changes.
+Initialize the git user name and email address before committing the changes.

-[root@fed32 PodmanProjects]# git commit -m "Dockerfile for Apache http server with static file content"
+$ git commit -m "Dockerfile for Apache http server with static file

 Here in this step we are going to create a new DockerHub repository named ‘apacheweb’ for pushing our Apache HTTP server image.
 You can carry out this step from DockerHub portal under Repositories section – Create Repository by providing the repository name and visibility.

 Once this is done you need to configure the Build Settings to integrate DockerHub with GitHub.
-Click on the GitHub which showns Disconnected and this will take you to the page to Allow Docker Hub Builder to be authorized and allowed access to connect to the GitHub respository as configured with the details shown in below screen shot.
+Click on the GitHub which shows Disconnected and this will take you to the page to Allow Docker Hub Builder to be authorized and allowed access to connect to the GitHub repository as configured with the details shown in below screen shot.

 You can click on the Save and Build button which will trigger a build for the Dockerfile present in the Github repository which is connected now.